James A. Watkins is an entrepreneur, musician, and a writer with four non-fiction books and hundreds of magazine articles read by millions.

-The War of 1812 crushed the Indian tribes around the Great Lakes—who fought for the British—which led to white settlers coming in big numbers to settle in Indiana and Michigan.
-During and after this war, Jackson broke the power of the Creek and Seminole Indian tribes, which led to white settlers moving into parts of Florida, Alabama, and Mississippi.
+The War of 1812 crushed the Native American tribes around the Great Lakes—who fought for the British—which led to white settlers coming in big numbers to settle in Indiana and Michigan.
+During and after this war, Jackson broke the power of the Creek and Seminole tribes, which led to White settlers moving into parts of Florida, Alabama, and Mississippi.

 It had long been assumed by Americans and foreign governments that Florida would eventually become part of the United States.
 Spanish sovereignty over it was a mere technicality.
 Spain did not control Florida beyond the villages of St. Augustine and Pensacola.
-Florida was a haven for Indians, black escaped slaves, pirates, and fugitive criminals.
+Florida was a haven for Native Americans, Black escaped slaves, pirates, and fugitive criminals.
 In 1819, Spain relinquished it to the United States for $5 million.
 The first governor of the new Florida Territory was Andrew Jackson.

 U. S. Presidential Election of 1824

 The Tennessee legislature nominated General Andrew Jackson for president in 1822 (for the 1824 election).
 A mass meeting in Pennsylvania two years later seconded that motion.
 Jackson responded that while the presidency should not be sought, it could not with propriety be declined.
 Thus it was his public duty to campaign for the presidency.
 He called for a "general cleansing" of Washington City.